Events

 element

-— the element containing the content being expanded or collapsed.
+— The content element being expanded or collapsed.

 isExpanded